MarcinOrlowski/trans-tool/docs/usage.md

 ---

-### Update existing translations ###
+### Update Existing Translations ###

-You can use `trans-tool` to update your translation files by using `--update` option.
-In such case `trans-tool` will completely rewrite translation files, adding missing keys (in commented out form).
+You can use `trans-tool` to update your translation files by using the `--update` option.
+In such a case, `trans-tool` will completely rewrite the translation files, adding missing keys (in a commented out form).

-While content of written file is strongly based on a reference file.
-Some normalization will be made
+While the content of the written file is strongly based on a reference file, some normalization will be made:
-though:

-* There will be no more than one empty consequent empty line written,
+* There will be no more than one consecutive empty line written,
-* There will be no more than one consequent empty comment line (just comment marker) written.
+* There will be no more than one consecutive empty comment line (just comment marker) written.

-Be aware that `--update` do NOT update existing translation file but builds it completely using base file as reference and existing translations (if present).
-No other content of translation files (for example additional comments etc.) will be preserved.
+Be aware that `--update` does NOT update the existing translation file, but builds it completely using the base file as a reference and existing translations (if present).
+No other content of the translation files (for example, additional comments, etc.) will be preserved.

-This will check if `es` translation of `gui.properties` is in sync and if there are any issues, rewrite translation file to contain all keys from base:
+This will check if the `es` translation of `gui.properties` is in sync and, if there are any issues, rewrite the translation file to contain all keys from the base:

 ```bash
 trans-tool --base gui --lang es --update